gosh-sh/docs/docs/working-with-gosh/gosh-web.md

 The upgrade is initiated by the [proposal](gosh-web.md#proposals-and-voting-in-smv-soft-majority-vote).

+!!! warning
+    Make sure that the proposal for such an update has not yet been created.

 !!! info
     Complete all proposle before starting the upgrade.
 All uncompleted proposals will be rejected and will not be transferred to the upgraded version.

 You can see a message about the availability of a new version and an invitation to update in the DAO.